cixumich23/CIXSummerSchool2023/Day 4 Part 2 - Mixed Reality Interfaces/readme.md

 # Instructions
-I used Conda for installing packages, and IntelliJ PyCharm as python IDE.
-Feel free to use any other software, but those are the ones I can support during class.
+I used Conda for installing packages, and IntelliJ PyCharm (https://www.jetbrains.com/pycharm/; free for academic use) as python IDE.
+Feel free to use any other software such as Visual Studio Code as IDE, but those are the ones I can support during class.

 1. Conda: Download and install Anaconda (https://www.anaconda.com/)
 2. Start command prompt with conda access